allgreed/kasprowicz.pro/content/about.md

 > ~ Quellcrist Falconer

 I have some expertise in programming computers.
 I can think; and write what I think; and speak what I wrote.
 I know how to do a few other things.
 And will learn whatever is necessary to get the job done.
 I hope by now you see know how missing the point "what *exactly* do you do" is.
 It just happened that so far I've used computers the most.

+> Never mind computers.
+Ira, the most sophisticated machine the human mind can build has in it the limitations of the human mind.
+Anyone who thinks otherwise does not understand the Second Law of Thermodynamics.
+> ~ Lazarus Long

 ## About ethics - what I won't do for you
 <!--Yes,  I need resources and, not too much, mostly fiat currency.
 We might come to an agreement that you pay me in exchange for services.
 But not necessarily.-->